MiaoYuFei/437group11/README.md

 #### Request:

-- requestType: "registration", sends verification email to the user to finish registration.
+- requestType: "registration", sends verification email to the user to finish registration. "sign_in", sends email to user for signing in. "reset_password", sends email to user for resetting password.

 #### Response: